sassymcnugget/Olyssa/README.md

 # Olyssa
-# Olyssa

-* Olyssa is a travel app which holds the collections of trips and sightseeings associated with a particular coordinates on the map.
+Olyssa is a travel app which holds the collections of trips and sightseeings associated with a particular coordinates on the map.
 Users have access to manage(add and delete) sightseeings within desired destinations.The interface of trip`s landing pages is complemented by Google Maps API functionality where more than 150 million places can be discovered  with Google API.

 https://fierce-hamlet-84545.herokuapp.com/trips/